, which determines the place of supply.

 Cross-Border Service Provision:

-The recipient is located outside India, the supplier is situated in India, the place of supply is beyond India, and payment is received in convertible foreign exchange or Indian rupees (permitted by RBI).
+Specifically, the recipient is located outside India, the supplier is situated in India, the place of supply is beyond India, and the payment is received in convertible foreign exchange or Indian rupees, as permitted by the RBI.

 Supply to Special Economic Zone (SEZ) Unit or Developer: